 You must have at least a high school diploma or its equivalent.

-You must pass a physical agility test and a written examination prior to employment.
+You must pass a physical agility test (or posses a current Candidate Physical Ability Test (CPAT)) and a written examination prior to employment.
 The written examination is the first step in our hiring process.
 The top 15 scores above 70% will continue onto the physical agility test, conducted on the same date.

 Interview: Following qualification on all other factors, you must receive satisfactory scores from a panel interview and be selected for employment.

 Upon offer of employment, you must pass a physical screening and drug test.